Statement on British Values.

 Curriculum themes and topics

 Our curriculum prepares children for life in British society, this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
-Topic examples: Titanic, Local Study, The Victorians and The World War.
+Topic examples: Local Study, The Victorians and The World War.
 Every Christmas the performances of KS1 children are based on the Christian faith with a traditional Nativity play.
-In addition to our curriculum themes and topics the children have many exciting opportunities such as visiting the houses of parliament, organising fund raising for charities in our local community and being the Major of Corby for the day.

 Tolerance of those of different faiths and beliefs is promoted in RE as children gain a greater understanding of religious diversity and practices for those religions represented in the UK.
-Planning for RE is directed by the Northamptonshire Agreed Syllabus for Religious Education.
-We also take part in whole school activity days learning about key cultural celebrations.
+Planning for RE is directed by the Northamptonshire Agreed Syllabus for Religious Education, which is followed using the Brooke Weston Trust Curriculum.

 Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all.